 One definition of a sport is “an activity involving physical exertion and skill in which an individual or team competes against another or others for entertainment,” and physical exertion may be defined as “the activity of exerting your muscles in various ways to keep fit.”

 Although sim racing is definitely both competitive and entertaining, there is no doubt that it is not an activity that one would perform in order to keep physically fit.
 Mentally sharp perhaps, but not physically fit.

 How Many Calories Do Other Video Games Burn?

 The answer to this question is much easier, as it will be very close to the base rate for someone sitting still.
 Of course, playing video games involves a small amount of physical activity, but that activity is mostly just the pressing of buttons on a controller.

 However, perhaps more important in this case would be the increased mental focus needed to play video games.
-The base rate of 70 calories for someone that weighs 70kg sitting down for an hour would most likely be a good estimate for playing most video games, but the thinking involved alone could increase that value by 10-20%, depending on the game of course.
+The base rate of 70 calories for someone that weighs 70 kg sitting down for an hour would most likely be a good estimate for playing most video games, but the intense concentration involved could increase that value by 10-20%, depending on the game of course.

 Sim racing does burn calories, probably somewhere in the range of 150-250 calories per hour.
 The exact value will largely depend on how much physical exertion you put into your sim racing, but it definitely burns more calories than simply sitting doing nothing.

 I created and have been writing on this site since 2019, collaborating with drivers, coaches, engineers and manufacturers to provide you with the most reliable information about motorsport.
 Find out more about me here.